 Staging is a way of describing where the tumor is located, if it is cancerous, if or where it has spread, and whether it is affecting other parts of the body.

 Doctors use many diagnostic tests to find out the tumor’s stage.
 Staging may not be complete until all tests, or even the surgical removal of the tumor or adrenal gland, are finished.
-Knowing the stage helps the doctor recommend what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor recommend the best kind of treatment, and it can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

 TNM staging system